 — State U of New York (@SUNY) May 24, 2014

-What is the most important thing you did during the application process?
 The most crucial things are having flawless resume/emails and following up after the interview.
 The smallest mistakes in your resume or emails will get you thrown out.
 Proofread everything and have someone else take a look at your work to make sure that everything is perfect.
 The other thing is to send an email after your interview thanking the person that interviewed you.
 I HIGHLY recommend sending a hand written note thanking them for the interview.

-What was the most exciting aspect of being an intern for these companies?
 The most exciting part of being an intern was when I was at ABC and I got to cover the Yankees/Met game at Citi Field.
 I was in the clubhouse and got to interview David Wright.
 There wasn’t really anything mundane about my internships.
 If I had downtime, I was always asking to go and shadow a different part of the company.
 I wanted to learn as much about the industry as I possibly could in the amount of time I was there.

 Interning at Vh1, ESPN and ABC defintely showed me how competitive my industry was going to be.
 I was told that I statistically had a better chance of being granted admission into Harvard then picked to be an ESPN intern.
 This motivated me to want get a job in the industry.
 It’s a great accomplishment knowing that you just got a job that literally millions of people would love to have.